ThingPulse/esp8266-oled-ssd1306/UPGRADE-3.0.md

 To get better performance and a smaller font definition format, we change the memory layout of the font definition format.
 If you are using custom fonts not included in this library we updated the font generator [here](http://oleddisplay.squix.ch/#/home).
-Please update your fonts to be working with 3.0.
+Please update your fonts to be working with 3.0 by selecting the respective version in the dropdown.

 ## Architectural Changes